skytreader/alexandria/readme.markdown

 # Testing Set-up

-Assuming you have a local mysql database `alexandria_test` accessible by passwordless account `root`, in the relevant virtualenv invoke `runtests`.
+Assuming the Docker container is up, in the relevant virtualenv invoke `runtests`.

 The test suite runner is ultimately, nose, but there are some envionment variables that need to be set in order for tests to be successful.
 The script